 Is dwm.exe a virus?
 No, it is not.
 The true dwm.exe file is a safe Microsoft Windows system process, called "Desktop Window Manager".

-However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are for example Mal_Banker11 or TROJ_DEEWOMZ.M (detected by TrendMicro), and Trojan-Downloader.Win32.Agent.fjqt or Trojan-Banker.Win32.Banker.sieg (detected by Kaspersky).
+However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
+Viruses with the same file name are for example Trojan-Downloader.Win32.Agent.fjqt or Trojan-Banker.Win32.Banker.sieg (detected by Kaspersky), and Bitcoinminer or Backdoor.Cycbot!gen2 (detected by Symantec).

 To ensure that no rogue dwm.exe is running on your PC, click here to run a Free Malware Scan.